Skip to main content

 Unlocking liquidity

 In the previous smart offer tutorial, the offer we posted had to receive a transfer liquidity for it to succeed when taken.
-Now, we want instead to post the offer without transferring tokens from the admin to Mangrove or the OfferMakerTutorial (unlocked or reactive liquidity).
-This way, the tokens are pulled just-in-time when the offer is taken and can thus be made available for other purposes (ex: generating extra yield in another DeFi protocol).
+Now, we want instead to post the offer without transferring tokens from the admin to Mangrove or the OfferMakerTutorial (we call this unlocked or reactive liquidity).
+This way, the tokens are pulled just-in-time when the offer is taken and can thus be made available for other purposes (e.g., for generating extra yield in another DeFi protocol).

 Note